oweibor/oweibor/README.md

 ## I'm a Brother, Developer, and Teacher!!

-- 🔭 I am working on my first course, WordPress Development for non-Techies
+- 🍰 I am working on my first course, WordPress Development for non-Techies
-- 🌱 I’m currently mastering the Angular framework and everything else🤣
+- 🅰 I’m currently mastering the Angular framework and everything else🤣
-- 👯 I’m looking to collaborate with other content creators
+- 🌺 I’m looking to collaborate with other content creators
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- ✅ 2022 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I ❤️ 🐶s
+- ⚡ Fun fact: I ❤️ 🎵

 ### Connect with me: